I am so happy you all enjoyed little Olivia’s Nursery.

 - Seal with Polyurethane.

-In a nutshell: Prep + Prime + Paint + Seal
+In a nutshell: visit their website Prep + Prime + Paint + Seal

 If you are having any problems, or before you do, I suggest reading this great post from Mandi at Vintage Revivals: 3 Frustrating Furniture Painting Problems Solved with One Tip.